Copa América semifinals in New Jersey and Charlotte, among 14 U.S. cities hosting next summer

 CONMEBOL and CONCACAF announced last month that the June 20 opening game will be at Mercedes-Benz Stadium in Atlanta, while South Florida’s Hard Rock Stadium landed the final.

+Reigning Copa América and World Cup champion Argentina, led by Lionel Messi, has been placed in Group A and will play in the Atlanta opener, as well as East Rutherford five days later and Miami Gardens on June 29.

-The other sites revealed Monday: SoFi Stadium in Inglewood, California; Levi’s Stadium in Santa Clara, California; Exploria Stadium in Orlando, Florida; Q2 Stadium in Austin, Texas; and two facilities in the Kansas City metro area: Arrowhead Stadium in Missouri and smaller Children’s Mercy Park on the Kansas side of the border.
+The other sites revealed Monday: SoFi Stadium in Inglewood, California; Levi’s Stadium in Santa Clara, California; Exploria Stadium in Orlando, Florida; Q2 Stadium in Austin, Texas; and a smaller facility in the Kansas City metro area: Children’s Mercy Park on the Kansas side of the border.

+Mexico opens in Houston on June 22, plays four days later at Inglewood and closes the first round on June 30 at Glendale.

+Brazil heads group D and has games in Inglewood on June 24, Las Vegas four days later and Santa Clara on July 2.

 Copa América is expanding in 2024, with six teams from North America joining the usual 10 nations from South America that compete for the continental championship.
 The format mirrors the Copa América Centenario in 2016, the only previous time the tournament was staged outside of South America.